CARGLUMIC ACID tablet, for suspension

 • 10 OVERDOSAGE

-One patient treated with 650 mg/kg/day of Carglumic acid developed symptoms resembling monosodium glutamate intoxication-like syndrome and characterized by tachycardia, profuse sweating, increased bronchial secretion, increased body temperature, and restlessness.
-These symptoms resolved upon reduction of dose.
+One patient treated with 650 mg/kg/day of Carglumic acid tablets for oral suspension developed symptoms resembling monosodium glutamate intoxication-like syndrome and characterized by tachycardia, profuse sweating, increased bronchial secretion, increased body temperature, and restlessness.
+These symptoms resolved upon reduction of the dose.

 • 11 DESCRIPTION